ianrasmussen05/programming-languages-2021/assignment-2.md

 ## Introduction

 The purpose of the assignment is to build a simple functional programming language that has function definitions, function application, numbers, conditionals, recursion and lists.
+We start from lambda calculus, which already has function definitions and application.

 ## Instructions